Harvester57/tchap-web-v4/README.md

   </a>
 </p>

 Tchap is a web app that allows you to chat through the matrix protocol for the French public service.
-It is a fork of [Element web](https://github.com/vector-im/element-web)
+It is a soft fork of [Element web](https://github.com/vector-im/element-web), we diverge only for specific requirements.

-## Config variable
+## Config variables

 - tchap_features : Object containing the feature that can be activated by homeserver
     - "feature_email_notification": Email notification